 For superficial bites from a familiar household pet that is immunized and in good health:

-Wash the wound with soap and water under pressure from a faucet for at least five minutes, but do not scrub, as this may bruise the tissue.
+Wash the wound with soap and water under pressure from a faucet for at least 5 minutes, but do not scrub, as this may bruise the tissue.
 Apply an antiseptic lotion or cream.

 Watch for signs of infection at the site, such as increased redness or pain, swelling, drainage, or if the person develops a fever.
-Call your health care provider right away if any of these symptoms occur.
+Call your healthcare provider right away if any of these symptoms happen.

 For deeper bites or puncture wounds from any animal, or for any bite from a strange animal:

 If the bite or scratch is bleeding, apply pressure to it with a clean bandage or towel to stop the bleeding.